After weeks of street battles, Kyiv suburb is scene of ruin

 As those troops pull out, Melnik is left picking up the pieces of a life she will never be able to rebuild.

-Her father and son were buried without even a priest present due to the constant threat of Russian attack.
+Her father and son were buried without even a priest present because of the constant threat of Russian attack.
 She wrapped them in blankets and said the funeral rites herself.

 “It was the most difficult experience to bury a body without a cross, without a priest or coffin — with only a blanket,” she said.
 “I just stood over their graves and prayed for them.”